ctranstrum/chuck/README.md

-Plug the One Up Chuck keyboard into your computer's USB port, double-tap the reset button on the keyboard, and then copy the appropriate firmware file matching your configuration onto the new shared drive, which should be labeled something like XIAO-SENSE.
+Plug the One Up Chuck keyboard into your computer's USB port, double-tap the reset button on the keyboard, and then copy the appropriate firmware file matching your configuration onto the new shared drive, which should be labeled something like XIAO-SENSE for the Xiao BLE and RPI-RP2 for the Xiao RP2040.

 Your computer will likely give you an error, since installing the firmware causes the keyboard to immediately reset,